wsjr/uda-map/README.md

 The following features are supported:

  - Search for particular bart station.
- - Animate a station marker when clicked on the search list.
+ - Animate a station marker and display info window when either (A) clicked on the search list or (B) marker is clicked directly.
  - Tag station as favorite by clicking star icon on the search list.
  - Show only favorite stations (i.e., star button on the nav).
  - Toggle search panel (i.e., more button on the nav).